Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Photography

-It is considered impolite to photograph strangers, and taking images of government buildings is prohibited.
-So:
+It is considered impolite to photograph strangers, and photographing government buildings is prohibited.

 • Obtain explicit permission from individuals or authorities before taking a photograph.